Best Ways to Use 100,000 Credit Card Points

 Before we get to the suggestions, though, let’s talk about how much value you’ll get from 100,000 rewards points.

 However, if you redeem for travel, you might get even more value out of your points.
-For instance, the 100,000 bonus points earned on the Chase Sapphire Preferred card can be redeemed for $1,250 worth of travel when booking through the Chase portal.
+For instance, 100,000 points earned with the Chase Sapphire Preferred card can be redeemed for $1,250 worth of travel when booking through the Chase portal.

 For this reason, review all your options before redeeming credit card rewards to ensure you are making the most of your points.